CSGuides/grad-job-guide/_exampleMaterials/overview.md

 # Overview of Materials

-It can be hard to know where to start when writing your application materials!
-To that end, this page contains various post-doctoral job application materials, including examples for R1 Tenure-Track Jobs, Liberal Arts Tenure-Track Jobs, and Industrial Research.
-We include examples of the main application components.
-In addition, we include full application portfolios.
+Writing application materials for post-doctoral positions can be challenging.
+To help you get started, this page offers a variety of examples and resources tailored for different types of jobs, including:

+	* R1 Tenure-Track Positions
+	* Liberal Arts Tenure-Track Positions
+	* Industrial Research Positions

-Application portfolios are organized by date (newest first).
-All materials can be filtered by application-related attributes including primary research area(s), dual career situations, and job type.
+We provide examples of the main application components, as well as complete application portfolios.
+The portfolios are organized by date, with the newest listed first.
+Additionally, all materials can be filtered by key attributes, such as primary research area(s), dual career situations, and job type.

 We thank everyone who contributed their materials to this project.
 If you are interested in contributing your materials, please see our